jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

   (b) wages or other money relating to the employment prior to the dismissal; or (c) other money payable on dismissal.

+### 113A Employee whose annual remuneration meets or exceeds specified threshold may not pursue personal grievance for unjustified dismissal or unjustified disadvantage
+(1) This section applies to an employee if—
+  (a) the employee is dismissed by their employer; and (b) the employee’s annual remuneration meets or exceeds the specified remuneration threshold.
+(2) The employee may not bring a personal grievance or legal proceedings in respect of the dismissal, including— (a) a personal grievance on the ground specified in section 103(1)﻿(a):
+  (b) a personal grievance on the ground specified in section 103(1)﻿(b) if the ground relates to the dismissal.
+(3) This section does not prevent the employee from bringing a personal grievance or legal proceedings— (a) on the ground specified in section 103(1)﻿(b) if the ground does not relate to the dismissal:
+  (b) on any of the grounds specified in section 103(1)﻿(c) to (k).

+### 113B Specified remuneration threshold
+(1) The specified remuneration threshold is—
+  (a) $200,000; or
+  (b) if an increase has occurred under this section, the amount that resulted from the last increase.
+Increases to specified remuneration threshold
+(2) The specified remuneration threshold must increase in a given year if the amount of average ordinary weekly earnings for the first quarter of that year, as specified in the relevant Quarterly Employment Survey, is more than the amount of average ordinary weekly earnings for the first quarter of the year in which the specified remuneration threshold last increased (the year of last increase), as specified in the relevant Quarterly Employment Survey.
+(3) The specified remuneration threshold must be increased by the percentage that results from the following formula:a = ((b − c) ÷ c) × 100where—ais the percentage by which the specified remuneration threshold must increasebis the amount of average ordinary weekly earnings for the first quarter of the given year, as specified in the relevant Quarterly Employment Surveycis the average ordinary weekly earnings for the year of last increase, as specified in the relevant Quarterly Employment Survey.
+(4) If the amount that results from the percentage increase is not a whole number, it must be rounded to the nearest whole number.
+(5) The amount that results from the application of subsection (3) and, if applicable, subsection (4)— (a) takes effect as the specified remuneration threshold on 1 July of the given year; and (b) continues to have effect until the threshold is next increased under this section.
+(6) Before the amount that results from the application of subsection (3) and, if applicable, subsection (4) takes effect as the specified remuneration threshold, the chief executive must publish that amount on an Internet site maintained by or on behalf of the department.
+(7) Any correction that is made to the amount of average ordinary weekly earnings for the first quarter of the given year must be disregarded until the next increase to the specified remuneration threshold, which must reflect the corrected amount in the calculation of that increase and must otherwise be made in accordance with subsections (2) and (3).
+(8) In this section,—
+  - **average ordinary weekly earnings** , in relation to the Quarterly Employment Survey, means the average ordinary weekly earnings per full-time equivalent employee (seasonally adjusted, total industries) or any measure that is equivalent to that measure
+  - **first quarter** means the period beginning on 1 January and ending on the close of 31 March
+  - **Quarterly Employment Survey** means the Quarterly Employment Survey published by Statistics New Zealand or, if that survey ceases to be published, any measure certified by the Government Statistician as being equivalent to that survey.

 ### 114 Raising personal grievance
 (1) An employee who wishes to raise a personal grievance must, subject to subsections (3) and (4), raise the grievance with their employer within the applicable employee notification period unless the employer consents to the personal grievance being raised after the expiration of that period.
 (2) For the purposes of subsection (1), a grievance is raised with an employer as soon as the employee has made, or has taken reasonable steps to make, the employer or a representative of the employer aware that the employee alleges a personal grievance that the employee wants the employer to address.